jgogstad/burrito-book-addendum/README.md

 I like to use the "a monad is a container" metaphor when thinking about `State`.
 The `State` container contains a value as usual, and an additional "state" structure which is also a value.
 The `map` and `flatMap` functions behave like they do for other types where this metapahor fits (`Option`, `Try`, …), `map` lets you change the value and `flatMap` lets you change the entire container.
 In addition, there are methods for inspecting and changing the state part of the monad.

-The point in with "sequential state" is just to contrast it with state that would be accessible from multiple places at once.
+The point with "sequential state" is just to contrast it with state that would be accessible from multiple places at once.
 A cache would be an example of state that is not sequential—multiple threads could access it at the same time.
 Let's take an example of "sequential state", this time a copy from the Cats documentation on [State](https://typelevel.org/cats/datatypes/state.html) with some very minor modifications:

 ```scala
 final case class Robot(